By Harry Schenawolf, author of the Shades of Liberty Series about African American soldiers in the American Revolution.

 Historian William Stryker said it best, writing, “With his skeleton bands of faithful and true soldiers, mere fragments of his own army and those of Lee and Gates, reinforced by some militia who had yet to face an enemy, he proposed as a desperate resort, to throw this frail body of men on the drilled soldiers of Hesse.”[18]
 On the evening of December 24th, Washington rode to the headquarters of General Greene, at the Samuel Merrick house, outside Newtown.
 There he met with his officers and staff for a final council of war.
 The day before, Washington had written to Colonel Reed who was at Bristol, where Cadwalander’s force was to embark against Colonel Donop at Mt.
 Holly: “I have ordered our men to be provided with three days’ provisions ready cooked, with which and their blankets are to march: for if we are successful, which Heaven grant and the circumstances favor, we may push on…” Elisha Bostwick of the 7th Connecticut wrote that “our army passed through Bethlehem and Moravian town and so on to the Delaware…encamped on the Pennsylvania side and there remained to the 24th of December.”[19]
 Provided and equipped as ordered, on December 25th in the late afternoon, the various elements of the main division were paraded in the valley behind the hill at McConkey’s Ferry, out of sight of the opposite shore and inquisitive Tories.
 By three o’clock that afternoon, they were on the march toward the river, where the boats had been assembled.[20]

 The boats that were to transport Washington’s men, supplies, horses, and artillery across an ice clad river were called Durham boats, from their builder, Robert Durham, who had been turning them out for more than twenty-five years.
 They were from forty to sixty feet long, eight feet wide, and two feet deep, and were provided with keels.
 Pointed at both ends, they could travel in either direction, the heavy steering sweep fitted to either end.
-Each carried a mast with two sails (which proved very useful when Colonel Return Jonathan Meigs used these craft to cross the Long Island Sound during the Sag Harbor Raid, May 24, 1777).
+Each carried a mast with two sails (which proved very useful when Colonel Return Jonathan Meigs would use these craft to cross the Long Island Sound during the Sag Harbor Raid, May 24, 1777).
 The boats were designed to be manned by a crew of five.
 Setting poles, two on each side, were thrust against the river bottom at the bow and the four men walked aft on running boards built along each side, pushing the boat forward its full length before returning to the bow to repeat the operation.

 Though poles may have been used to push off ice flows, the boats, packed as they were with men and equipment, for the most part were rowed across the 1,000-foot stretch of river at McConkey’s crossing.
 Durable and because of their wide berth, they could navigate shallow waters, each capable of fifteen tons while drawing only twenty inches – ideal for conveying artillery, horses, and many men.[21]
 The boats were manned by Colonel John Glover’s amphibious Marbleheaders of his regiment, the same men who rescued Washington’s army on August 28, 1776, after the disastrous Battle of Long Island.